xdlemar/capstone-node/hospital-web/README.md

 ## 4. Notes

-- The Axios client automatically sends the bearer token stored in `localStorage` under the `token` key.
+- The Axios client automatically injects the bearer token stored in `sessionStorage` under the `token` key.
 - Adjust roles in the generated token to simulate manager/staff access as required by the backlog scenarios.
 - If you change backend ports, update `VITE_API_BASE_URL` accordingly.
 - Seeded accounts from `auth-svc`: `admin@hospital.local` / `ChangeMe123!`, `manager@hospital.local` / `ManageMe123!`, `staff@hospital.local` / `StaffMe123!`.